 Sex in 21st century India is still largely a taboo topic talked about in hushed tones behind closed doors.
 Public displays of affection are looked down up, and sometimes even penalised.
 But the Murias, an indigenous tribe in Chhattisgarh, practice vastly different attitudes towards sex and sexuality.

 The Muria tribe are unique in their construction of the ‘Ghotul’ – a commune or dormitory, meant to create an environment for Muria youth to get acquainted with their sexuality.
-Taking place only at night, the practice or ritual involves young men and women spending time at the commune or the ghotul, where they take part in singing, dancing and exploring their sexuality.
-Good food and local toddy are also a part of the ritual with older members helping guide the younger members in sexual practices if required.
+The practice or ritual involves young men and women spending time at the commune or the ghotul, where they take part in singing, dancing and exploring their sexuality.
+Good food and local toddy are also a part of the ritual with older members helping guide the younger members.

 The custom, in fact, gets its name from the structure of the commune which has walls of bamboo and clay and a thatched roof, situated in the centre of the tribal hamlet with other dwellings surrounding it.
 The commune is divided into two unequal parts – the courtyard and the ‘parchhi’.

 The ritual begins at dusk when men (Cheliks) and women (Motiaris) assemble at the Ghotul in all their finery.
 Married men play the drums.
 Food and locally made toddy are made available in plenty.
 The youth sing and dance; play games and tease each other.